mikesherov/Timeline-Post-Receive-Hook/Readme.md

 2. grant permissions
 3. follow the instructions on that page!

-If you were actually to attempt to make a version of this yourself, you would need to...
+If you were actually to attempt to make a version of this yourself, you would need to do the following...

 1. rename classes/sample.AppInfo.php to classes/AppInfo.php and populate relevant values.
 2. probably not use such a goofy datastore.